HumanCellAtlas/dcp-community/charters/DataProcessingService/charter.md

 [Team email](mailto:pipelines-team@data.humancellatlas.org): pipelines-team@data.humancellatlas.org

-__HumanCellAtlas#mintteam:__ team discussions, a place to directly communicate to the team, who works on the service and the pipelines, as needed
+__HumanCellAtlas#data-pipelines-team:__ team discussions, a place to directly communicate to the team, who works on the service and the pipelines, as needed
-__HumanCellAtlas#mintteam-ci:__ mint team continuous integration status
+__HumanCellAtlas#pipelines-ci:__ mint team continuous integration status

 ## Github repositories